scifiss/CarND-Advanced-Lane-Lines/writeup_Rebecca.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image4]
+And here is a result of unwarped image for one straight line example.
+![alt text][image5]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?